 According to the World Bank, if we act soon enough, we can reduce the number of climate migrants because of the climate crisis by as much as 80%.

-Here’s what we can do to reduce climate migrants and/or ease their plight.
+Here’s what we can do to reduce environmental migrants and/or ease their plight for human mobility.

 1. Reduce greenhouse gasses